hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

 }
 ```

-The Vertex creation can then be updated as follows:
+The vertex creation can then be updated as follows:

 ```java
 Vertex generator = dag.newVertex("number-generator", new NumberGeneratorMetaSupplier(limit));